google/comprehensive-rust/src/control-flow-basics/loops.md

 <details>

-* We will discuss iteration later; for now, just stick to range expressions, highlighting the `a..=b` syntax for an inclusive range.
+* We will discuss iteration later; for now, just stick to range expressions.
+* Note that the `for` loop only iterates to `4`.
+Show the `1..=5` syntax for an inclusive range.

 </details>